 Where’s the wood?

 Another surprise from this year’s survey is the lack of visible wood.
-Wood cabinets with clear or stain finishes use to dominate these displays, but no more.
+Wood s with clear or stain finishes use to dominate these displays, but no more.
 Paint, laminates, and ironically wood-like textured laminates have all pushed wood aside.
-Less than a third of cabinets on display used natural or stained wood for the doors and drawer fronts.
+Less than a third of s on display used natural or stained wood for the doors and drawer fronts.

 Paint is popular

 Painted finishes have simply taken over.
 About 40 percent of all of the s on display used painted finishes.
 But that’s actually conservative, according to finish experts and designers we talked to at the show.
 Sue Wadden, director of color marketing for Sherwin-Williams, said, “Three years ago, 70 percent of s were stained.
 Now 70 percent are painted.”
 And the color choices aren’t just shades of white.
 Certainly, white is still strong in kitchens, accounting for 17 percent of the displays.
 But shades of gray were almost as popular at 16 percent, and shades of blue led a growing field of other colors that are making their way into the kitchen.
 “Consumers are ready to take on color again,” said Wadden.
 Mike McKinnon, a Canadian rep for Fabuwood, said the paint trend he sees is still grays.
 “Orders are coming in going away from stains and into paint,” he said.
 Another design trend that affects paint is the increasing frequency of mixing colors and finishes in the same kitchen.
 Ken House, a rep for Quebec-based manufacturer EBSU, says he is seeing lots more orders for different colors in the same room.